-Pumpkin pie is a classic fall dessert, but this easy recipe takes it to the next level!
-This easy gluten free pumpkin pie has a smooth, rich pumpkin flavor and a buttery, flaky crust.
+Pumpkin pie is a classic fall dessert, but this easy recipe takes this popular pie to the next level!
+This easy gluten-free pumpkin pie has a smooth, rich pumpkin flavor and a buttery, flaky crust.
 The combination of flavors is sheer perfection!!
 Nobody will know this homemade pumpkin pie is gluten-free!
+I include a dairy-free option as well.

 A slice of gluten free pumpkin pie on a plate next to a whole pie.

-If you love baking pie, I have a lot of great gluten free pie recipes on the blog.
-I have another 50 gluten free pie recipe ideas for even more inspiration!
+If you love baking pie, I have a lot of great gluten-free pie recipes on the blog.
+Check out these 50 gluten free pie recipe ideas for even more inspiration!

 Ingredient Notes: